Cataract: Signs and symptoms

 Signs and symptoms vary depending on the type of cataract, though considerable overlap occurs.
 People with nuclear sclerotic or brunescent cataracts often notice a reduction of vision.
 Nuclear cataracts typically cause greater impairment of distance vision than of near vision.
 Those with posterior subcapsular cataracts usually complain of glare as their major symptom.

-The severity of cataract formation, assuming no other eye disease is present, is judged primarily by a visual acuity test.
-Other symptoms include frequent changes of glasses and colored halos due to hydration of lens.
+The severity of cataract formation, assuming no other ocular disease is present, is primarily assessed using a visual acuity test.
+Additional symptoms may include frequent changes in glasses prescription and the appearance of colored halos around lights, which can be attributed to the hydration of the lens.

 Congenital cataracts can result in amblyopia if not treated in a timely manner.

 Causes

 Age

 Age is the most common cause of cataracts.
 Lens proteins denature and degrade over time, and this process is accelerated by diseases such as diabetes mellitus and hypertension.
 Environmental factors, including toxins, radiation, and ultraviolet light have cumulative effects which are worsened by the loss of protective and restorative mechanisms due to alterations in gene expression and chemical processes within the eye.

-Oxidative stress is an important pathogenic mechanism in cataract formation.
+Oxidative stress associated with lipid peroxidation is an important pathogenic mechanism in cataract formation.
 Senile cataracts are associated with a decrease in antioxidant capacity in the lens.
 An increase in oxidative stress in the lens or a decrease in the ability to remove reactive oxygen species can lead to the lens becoming more opaque.